canonical/jenkins-k8s-operator/pydoc-markdown.md

 Information needed to log into Jenkins.

-Attributes:
+**Attributes**:

-    username: The Jenkins account username used to log into Jenkins.
+- `username` - The Jenkins account username used to log into Jenkins.
-    password: The Jenkins account password used to log into Jenkins.
+- `password` - The Jenkins account password used to log into Jenkins.

 <a id="jenkins.get_admin_credentials"></a>